Audition FAQ

 A few notes about your audition form:

-• Conflicts added after casting will not be accepted and may affect your role in the show.
+- Conflicts added after casting will not be accepted and may affect your role in the show.
 We know life gets in the way sometimes, but in order to put up the best show possible, we might have to move parts around if cast members choose not to come to rehearsals.

 When will rehearsals be?

-Tech Week (Must-Dates)
+8-12 Tech Week One

 Who can audition?

-Plus, no experience is necessary!
+Also, no experience is necessary!
+Anyone and everyone is welcome!

 Additional FAQs